mcrook250/docker-kms/README.md

 ![Web GUI](https://github.com/11notes/docker-KMS/blob/master/img/webGUICustomIcon.png?raw=true)

 # SYNOPSIS 📖
-**What can I do with this?** This image will run a KMS server you can use to activate any version of Windows and Office, forever.Why was this created?
-Because the upstream loser 11notes likes to leave breaking bugs in his code, this one here "Error 0x2a 0x80070216" has been fixed in this release and a new UI with tons of new features!
+**What can I do with this?** This image will run a KMS server you can use to activate any version of Windows and Office, forever.
+Why was this created?
+Because the upstream loser 11notes likes to leave breaking bugs in his code, this one here "Error 0x2a 0x80070216" has been fixed in this release and has a new UI with tons of new features!

 Works with:
 - Windows Vista